iExecBlockchainComputing/wpwp-worker-setup/README.md

 ### 9. How do I add my NFT to my metamask

-It's easy follow the steps in this [video tutorial](https://www.youtube.com/watch?v=nNjiNvQ3b7o)
+It's easy, follow the steps in this [video tutorial](https://www.youtube.com/watch?v=nNjiNvQ3b7o)
 1. Add iExec Sidechain as a new network in your metamask.
     * Network Name: iExec Bellecour Sidechain
     * New RPC URL: https://bellecour2.iex.ec